mflerackers/mflerackers.github.io/_math/4-matrices.md

 $$y'=s_y*(y-t_y)+t_y$$

 This formula is of course several magnitudes more efficient than allocating, building and multiplying these three matrices.
-Only when we don't know in advance what combination of transformations we are going to have to do, does it make sense to switch to matrices.
+Only when we don't know in advance what combination of transformations we are going to have, does it make sense to switch to matrices.

 ## Transforming matrices